boxwise/dropapp/DATABASE.md

 - itemsout (Hans added this for stats reasons, not necessary for daily operations.
 No record necessary)
 - locations (Locations, at least one record per camp necessary)
 - need_periods (List of timing for needed items list, need to have one record at least)
-- people (List of residents, app works without records)
+- people (List of beneficiaries, app works without records)
 - product_categories (Not user editable, full set of records need to be present)
 - products (No records needed)
 - qr (links the hash that makes the qr-code to a id that is used in the stock table, no records needed)